 Mobile Bay, about 30 miles long and half as wide, is fed from the north by five rivers, so that depending on the tide and inland rains, the bay smells some days of sea salt, and others of river silt.
 A deep shipping channel runs up its center, but much of the bay is so shallow an adult could stand on its muddy bottom.
 On the northwestern shore stands the city of Mobile, dotted with shining high-rises.
 South of the city is a working waterfront—shipyards, docks.
 Across the bay, on the eastern side, a high bluff features a string of picturesque towns: Daphne, Fairhope, Point Clear.
 To the south, the mouth of the bay is guarded by Dauphin Island and Fort Morgan peninsula.
 Between them a gap of just three miles of open water leads into the vast Gulf of Mexico.

 During the first half of the race, Hana and Ron chased his brother, Shane Gaston, who sailed on an identical catamaran.
-In their decades of racing Ron had never lost the sibling rivalry, and halfway through the race he made a bold move.
+Halfway through the race he made a bold move.
 Instead of sailing straight toward Dauphin Island—the shortest route—he tacked due west to the shore, where the water was smoother and better protected, and then turned south.